 If your pet exhibits any of the above behaviors, they may have separation anxiety.
 Help them cope with these tips:

 - Exercise your pet before you leave for the day.
-Sometimes, boredom can cause many of the destructive behaviors associated with pet separation anxiety.
+Sometimes, boredom can cause many of the destructive behaviors associated with cat and dog separation anxiety.
 By stimulating your pet mentally and physically, they will likely be happily exhausted when you leave and focus on resting instead of being upset by your absence.

 - Give your pet a special treat in a food puzzle to occupy their minds as you leave.
 This also helps them associate their alone time with good things.
 Be sure to take the treat away when you get home.